kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li><a href="https://convert-dpi.com/">Online DPI Converter</a></li>
 <ul>
-<li>Online DPI Converter was used to change DPI ratio of the images downloaded from Pexels website</li>
+<li>An online DPI Converter was used to change DPI ratio of the images downloaded from Pexels website</li>
 </ul>
 <li><a href="https://ezgif.com/jpg-to-webp">Online JPG to WEBP Converter</a></li>
 <ul>